Jared Taylor: Race

 Taylor is a proponent of scientific racism and voluntary racial segregation.
 Taylor also asserts that there are racial differences in intelligence among the various ethno-racial groups across the world.
-Taylor argues that Blacks are generally less intelligent than Hispanics, while Hispanics are generally less intelligent than whites, and whites are generally less intelligent than East Asians: "I think Asians are objectively superior to Whites by just about any measure that you can come up with in terms of what are the ingredients for a successful society.
-This doesn't mean that I want America to become Asian.
-I think every people has a right to be itself, and this becomes clear whether we're talking about Irian Jaya or Tibet, for that matter".
+Taylor argues that Blacks are generally less intelligent than Hispanics, while Hispanics are generally less intelligent than whites, and whites are generally less intelligent than East Asians.

-Taylor describes himself as an advocate for white interests.
-He states that his publication, American Renaissance, was founded to provide a voice for such concerns, and argues that its work is analogous to other groups that advocate for ethnic or racial interests.
-American Renaissance, however, has been described as a white supremacist publication and a "forum for writers disparaging the abilities of minorities".
+Taylor argues that his work with American Renaissance is analogous to other groups that advocate for ethnic or racial interests.
+American Renaissance has been described as a white supremacist publication which exists primarily to disparage minorities.
 In the journal in 2005, he stated, "Blacks and whites are different.
 When blacks are left entirely to their own devices, Western civilization – any kind of civilization – disappears."
 A 2005 feature in the Pittsburgh Post-Gazette described Taylor as "a racist in the guise of expert".

 Taylor presents his segregationist project as based on civil liberties and freedom of association, and has described government-mandated segregation as morally unjust.
-He believes that all anti-discrimination laws "from the Civil Rights Act of 1964 onward" are an unacceptable expansion of federal power.
-Taylor also opposes anti-miscegenation laws as impinging on the freedom of association of private citizens.
+He opposes all anti-discrimination laws as unacceptable.
+Taylor also opposes anti-miscegenation laws as impinging on personal freedom.

-Taylor believes that the multi-racial American society is "doomed to failure", and that non-white groups should not constitute a significant part of the American population, especially Hispanics, Africans, Afro-Caribbeans and Middle Easterners, although he also includes Northern Asians, whom he holds in high regard.
+Taylor says that the multi-racial American society is "doomed to failure", and that non-white groups should not constitute a significant part of the American population.
 He thus supports immigration policies that would favor white immigrants over other groups.
-Taylor has said: "Whites deserve a homeland," and when questioned about the US immigration laws passed in 1965, under the Hart-Celler Act, said that "Whites are making a terrible mistake by setting in motion forces that will reduce them to a minority."
+Taylor has argued against the 1965 Hart-Celler Act, which decreased de facto racism in U.S. immigration policy.

 Taylor supports the white genocide conspiracy theory, and has hosted the Suidlanders on his AmRen podcast to discuss the topic, while encouraging donations to the South African organization.
 He has recommended Jean Raspail's The Camp of the Saints to his followers.